drivendataorg/zamba/docs/docs/index.md

 for 31 common species in these videos (as well as blank, or, "no species present").

-*New in Zamba v2:* Zamba now has an additional model trained on 11 common European species. <!--TODO: add more details about where from><!-->
+*New in Zamba v2:* Zamba now has an additional model trained on 11 common European species.

 # Quickstart